-- 1. How much of a problem, if any, has your (and your spouse/partner's) debt caused for your family life?
-Is it an extreme problem, a large problem, a medium problem, a small problem, or no problem at all? - 2.
-How much of a problem, if any, has your (and your spouse/partner's) debt caused for your job performance?
-Is it an extreme problem, a large problem, a medium problem, a small problem, or no problem at all? - 3.
-To what extent has your (and your spouse/partner's) debt affected your health.
+1. How much of a problem, if any, has your debt caused for your family life?
+Is it an extreme problem, a large problem, a medium problem, a small problem, or no problem at all?

+2. How much of a problem, if any, has your debt caused for your job performance?
+Is it an extreme problem, a large problem, a medium problem, a small problem, or no problem at all?

+3. To what extent has your debt affected your health.
 Very much affected, quite affected, somewhat affected, not much affected, or not at all affected?